Natzzzz/natzzzz.github.io/_posts/2021-09-01-coreWarsIntro.markdown

 ### mov

-The mov operation will copy the instruction from the <source> to the <destination>.
+The mov operation will copy the instruction from the source (operand A) to the destination (operand b).

 Have a look at a very (very) simple warrior called *The Imp*.
 It only consists of a single instruction: